Indigenous Peoples Unit

 Acknowledging and Celebrating Native American Heritage Month

-Pine Tree Legal Assistance acknowledges and celebrates November as Native American Heritage Month.
-The work of our Indigenous Peoples Unit is fundamental to our work as a program.
+Pine Tree Legal Assistance acknowledges and celebrates each November as Native American Heritage Month.
+The work of our Indigenous Peoples Unit is important to our work promoting fairness and justice for all.
+We are committed to finding a better path forward to support In

 Wabanaki and Quinnehtuhqut Legal News